Klubenn/Qlearn/README.md

 * add other information to the visual part, like snake length, games played, rates
 * introduce a Decay Strategy with Exploration Boost and decay rate
 * log and find situations with extremely long plays, visualize them and find the cause of such behavior
+* for dontlearn option remove adding new entries to the agent (?) or make looooot's of trainings for the model